COLECTOR097/Mogo/README.md

 # Installation

-1. Clone the repository to your computer:
+To run this project, simply download or clone the repository to your computer and open the index.html file in a web browser.

 ## git clone https://github.com/your-username/mongo-landing-page.git

-2. And run this project simplely open index.html on browser.

 # Screenshots